Guide on How to Keep Your Meetings Productive – Management Tips

 A meeting is nothing without a clear set of objectives.
-Make sure that you have assigned your meeting a clear agenda and if possible, stipulate a breakdown of what you wish to achieve.
+Make sure that your meeting has a clear agenda.
+Also, stipulate a breakdown of what you wish to achieve.
 Never scatter your focus.
 Make certain that your meeting is set for a single purpose and don’t deviate.
 A great way to break down your agenda is to give the meeting a title, a timeframe, a set process, a finite singular purpose and an outcome which you wish to achieve.
 Determine this out in advance.

 2. Keep Your Meetings as Short as Possible

 The recommended length for each meeting is fifteen minutes, with up to fifteen additional minutes being allocated for Q&A. If your meeting is simply to gather data or delegate tasks, then stick to the bare minimum of fifteen minutes.
 If you are collaborating and have set out an interactive meeting with a question and answer session, be sure to devise a set of questions to be passed out as a memo before the meeting begins.
-Longer meetings are of course sometimes required.
+Of course, sometimes you need a longer meeting.
 Just make sure that you assign a reasonable length of time, nothing more than is essential.

 3. Establish a Timeframe and Stick to It

 No matter whether an employee or team-member arrive late, don’t deviate from your timeframe.
 Even if you don’t hit even item on your agenda, be sure to call your meeting to a close at the time specified.
-This sends a clear message of respect to everyone involved, which in turn translates to an unwavering focus at every meeting, from everyone.
+This sends a clear message of respect to everyone involved.
+It in turn translates to an unwavering focus at every meeting, from everyone.